Once on the brink of extinction, science has helped save these iconic bears—but they aren't out of the woods, yet.

 Science to the Rescue

-San Diego Zoo Global helped pioneer artificial insemination for pandas, and this science has been a cornerstone of saving the species.
+San Diego Zoo Global helped pioneer artificial insemination for pandas, which has been a cornerstone of saving the species.
 In fact, we were the first to celebrate a successful panda birth through artificial insemination!
 We continue to work closely with our partners on breeding and reintroduction programs today, ensuring as much genetic diversity as possible.
 In addition, we support protected reserves in China where pandas can live safely and thrive in their natural environment.

 Newborn pandas are the size of a stick of butter: 800 times smaller than their parents.